awsdocs/aws-iot-docs/developerguide/audit-chk-role-alias-unused-svcs.md

 Follow these steps to fix any noncompliant policies attached to things, thing groups, or other entities:

-1. Follow the steps in [Authorizing Direct Calls to AWS Services](authorizing-direct-aws.md) to apply a more restrictive policy to your role alias\.
+1. Follow the steps in [Authorizing direct calls to AWS services](authorizing-direct-aws.md) to apply a more restrictive policy to your role alias\.

 You can use mitigation actions to:
 + Apply the `PUBLISH_FINDINGS_TO_SNS` mitigation action if you want to implement a custom action in response to the Amazon SNS message\.

-For more information, see [Mitigation Actions](device-defender-mitigation-actions.md)\.
+For more information, see [Mitigation actions](device-defender-mitigation-actions.md)\.